ibm-cloud-docs/vpc/managing-placement-groups.md

       "strategy": "host_spread"
     }'
 ```
-For more information on the `host_spread` and `power_spread` strategy variables, see [Create a placement group](https://test.cloud.ibm.com/apidocs/vpc-scoped#create-placement-group) in the Virtual Private Cloud API documentation.
+For more information about the `host_spread` and `power_spread` strategy variables, see [Create a placement group](https://test.cloud.ibm.com/apidocs/vpc-scoped#create-placement-group) in the Virtual Private Cloud API documentation.

 ## Changing the placement group name with the UI
 {: #changing-placement-group-name-ui}